Part of the IDENTIFY Playbook ← Return to Hub

 System Interdependency Matrix

-UR E26 §3.2 (1) & §4.1: The ‘Identify’ functional element aims to develop an organizational understanding to manage cybersecurity risk by identifying the ship’s computer-based systems (CBS), their interdependencies, and relevant information flows.
-Understanding these interdependencies and data flows (such as those between the Engine Room and the Bridge) is mandatory for establishing the vessel’s resilience profile and is documented through a Zones and Conduit Diagram and Cyber Security Design Description.
+UR E26 §3.2 (1) & §4.1: The ‘Identify’ functional element requires developing an understanding of the ship’s computer-based systems (CBS), their interdependencies, and information flows.
+Documenting these links is mandatory for establishing the vessel’s resilience profile via the Zones and Conduit Diagram.

 1. Defining Functional Connections

 A vessel is a “system of systems.”
 The Interdependency Matrix documents the Critical Path of data.
-If a core system like the GPS or the Power Management System (PMS) is compromised, the matrix visualizes the “ripple effect” across the rest of the ship’s Computer Based Systems (CBS).
+If a core system like the Power Management System (PMS) is compromised, the matrix visualizes the “ripple effect” across the vessel’s Category II and III systems.

 2. Core Dependency Model